The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

 They started by printing t-shirts and selling them out of the boot of their surf wagon and started to grow a cult following that fiercely supported the duo and everything they stood for.

-Over time company has grown into one of the most popular brands in the UK and it’s easy to see why: from their unique take on fashion, which includes everything from hats to swimwear, to their commitment to sustainability and fair labour practices, Saltrock is one company that really lives up to its name!
+From their unique take on fashion, which includes everything from hats to swimwear, to their commitment to sustainability and fair labour practices, Saltrock is one company that lives up to its name!

 Fourth Surfboards

-Fourth boasts an impressive stable of sponsored surfers including big wave surfer Tom Butler and a variety of other seasoned surfers that have honed their skills on a variety of crafts from shortboards to longboards.
+Fourth boasts an impressive stable of sponsored surfers, including big wave surfer Tom Butler and other seasoned surfers who have honed their skills in various crafts, from shortboards to longboards.

-Fourth prides itself on handmade custom surfboards shaped by hand and made specifically for UK waves, unlike the global brands that many surfers choose to ride.
+Fourth prides itself on handmade custom surfboards shaped by hand and made specifically for UK waves, unlike the global brands many surfers ride.

 “Our passion transfers into our surfboards”